How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 How you should do it

-Before looking for sponsors or charging an ad placement fee, I suggest that you arm yourself with compelling user data, such as demographics, app usage metrics, and buying behavior.
+Before looking for sponsors or charging an ad placement fee, I suggest you arm yourself with compelling user data using mobile analytics tools, such as demographics, app usage metrics, and buying behavior.

 Example